KTibow/lovelace-light-soft-ui-theme/README.md

   - You can just house each card separately, instead of having to use a vertical stack.
   - You can remove plain styling, and just style what's important.
 ## Notes
 These notes may be outdated, and most of the time you can just use `!important`.
+You should probably just look at the [source](https://git.io/JJBsz).
 <details><summary>Expand anyway</summary>

 This theme can modify how you style cards.
-[Source code of CSS part of theme.](https://git.io/JJBsz) Here's some points:
+Here's some points:
 - To add soft-ui to cameras, there's extra margin and border radius added to the images and label.
 - All non-markdown cards will be given background.
 Make it transparent instead to undo.
 - All non-markdown, non-custom-button-card, non-entities, non-custom-mod-card cards will be given 30px margin and a standard box shadow.